El Club · Briones

 Church of Our Lady of the Assumption

-The Church of Nuestra Señora de la Asunción is the parish church of Briones, in La Rioja, located in the main square of the historic center, very close to the coordinates indicated.
-It is a large ashlar church, with a hall floor plan and three naves of equal height, with an octagonal chancel of three panels, making it one of the most important heritage landmarks of the town.
-Its construction belongs to the 16th century and the main complex responds to the style of the Catholic Monarchs and the Renaissance, with late Gothic solutions in the starred ribbed vaults and pointed arches.
-The chevet was already erected around 1521; later the stonemasons Miguel de Ezquioga and Juan Martínez de Mutio intervened in different phases of the work.
-The Baroque tower, added in the 18th century, and the interior structure of three naves with cylindrical fasciated pillars stand out among its patrimonial elements.
-The church was declared an Asset of Cultural Interest in the Monument category, which confirms its relevance within the religious heritage of La Rioja.
-In addition to its artistic value, the building preserves its role as an urban and religious landmark in Briones, articulating the square and the town's monumental ensemble.
+Iglesia / ErmitaThe Church of Our Lady of the Assumption is the parish church of Briones, in La Rioja, located in the main square of the historic district, very close to the coordinates indicated.
+It is a large stone-built church with a hall-style floor plan and three naves of equal height, featuring an octagonal apse with three sections, making it one of the town’s most notable heritage landmarks.
+It was built in the 16th century, and the main structure reflects the style of the Catholic Monarchs and the Renaissance, with late Gothic elements evident in the star-ribbed vaults and pointed arches.
+The apse had already been completed by around 1521; later, stonemasons Miguel de Ezquioga and Juan Martínez de Mutio worked on the project during various phases of construction.
+Among its heritage features, the Baroque tower—added in the 18th century—and the interior structure of three naves with clustered cylindrical pillars stand out.
+The church was designated a Site of Cultural Interest in the Monument category, confirming its significance within La Rioja’s religious heritage.
+In addition to its artistic value, the building continues to serve as an urban and religious landmark in Briones, framing the town square and the town’s monumental complex.

 Ver detalle →

-Palace of the Marquis of San Nicolas
+Palace of the Marquis of San Nicolás

-The Palace of the Marquis of San Nicolas is a stately home and one of the main examples of baroque civil architecture in La Rioja.
-It stands in Briones, La Rioja, in the Plaza de España, and is located in the historic center of the town, declared a Historic-Artistic Site, which reinforces its value within the monumental landscape of the town.
-It was ordered to be built by Don Esteban de Francia, second Marquis of San Nicolás, and is considered a work of the 18th century.
-The façade was completed in 1755, according to the date on the upper balcony, and its execution is attributed to the master builder Ignacio de Elejalde, following the design of Juan Bautista Arbaizar.
-Its chronology and authorship place it among the most representative civil buildings of the region.
-The building presents a very orderly composition, with three symmetrical bodies and three streets articulated by superimposed pilasters.
-The great eave of stone corbels and the baroque decoration of leaves, shells, rockeries and broken moldings in the hollows stand out.
-It also has two facades, one facing the Plaza de España and the other facing the Cerca, the latter more sober.
-In the 20th century, it was used for public functions and ended up housing the Briones Town Hall; after a restoration completed in 1996, it continues to serve as the municipal headquarters and exhibition space.
-In addition, the building is known for housing the so-called Enchanted House, linked to the Ethnology Section of the Museum of La Rioja.
+Palacio / Casa señorialThe Palace of the Marquis of San Nicolás is a stately home and one of the finest examples of Baroque civil architecture in La Rioja.
+It stands in Briones, La Rioja, on the Plaza de España, and is located in the town’s historic center, which has been designated a Historic-Artistic Site, further enhancing its significance within the town’s monumental landscape.
+It was commissioned by Don Esteban de Francia, the second Marquis of San Nicolás, and is considered an 18th-century structure.
+The façade was completed in 1755, according to the date inscribed on the upper balcony, and its construction is attributed to master builder Ignacio de Elejalde, following the design of Juan Bautista Arbaizar.
+Its chronology and authorship place it among the most representative civil buildings in the region.
+The building features a very orderly composition, with three symmetrical sections and three facades articulated by superimposed pilasters.
+Notable features include the large eaves supported by stone corbels and the Baroque decoration of acanthus leaves, shells, rocaille, and broken moldings in the openings.
+It also retains two facades, one facing Plaza de España and the other facing La Cerca, the latter being more austere.
+In the 20th century, it began to serve public functions and eventually housed the Briones City Hall; following a restoration completed in 1996, it continues to serve as a municipal headquarters and exhibition space.
+Additionally, the building is known for housing the so-called “Haunted House,” which is linked to the Ethnology Section of the Museum of La Rioja.